A self-paced online course for anyone who lives or works with teens

 The world has changed since those of us who are raising and supporting adolescents went through our own teenage journey.
 The rise of social media and mobile technology; the huge focus on body image; increased sexualisation and access to pornography — it’s a lot for teenagers and those who live and work with them to contend with.

 The course features a weekly audio webinar, which you can download to listen at a time and place that suits you best.
 You’ll also find detailed notes, and supplementary audio and video material.
 Each week, I issue course participants with a challenge - something to integrate from that week's content into your everyday life, something that might shift the way you view, feel about or communicate with the adolescents in your lives.
-From time to time I also host live Q&A webinars for anyone who's a member of the course community to address questions as issues arise and I'll do my best to answer as many as I can during these bonus audio webinars and in our Facebook group.

 How the brain is changing and how this affects teens

 The heightened emotions & window of sensitivity in adolescence